All Episodes

 You get a dog.

-And Twitter, it's at Rose underscore unplugged.
+And Twitter, it's at rose underscore unplugged.

 So be sure to check it out.

-And thank you again so much and happy new year to everybody.
+And thank you again so much.

 You want smart political talk without the meltdowns?